Kin-Zhang/carla-expert/README.md

 ### D. [AUTO](https://github.com/carla-simulator/carla/blob/master/PythonAPI/carla/agents/navigation/local_planner.py)

-This expert if from CARLA self for local planner with walker event evolved from mmfn repo by Kin.
+This expert if from CARLA self for local planner with walker event involved from mmfn repo by Kin.